-Property taxes are assessed as of December 31, and approximately one-half of the related property taxes become a lien on July 1 of the following year.
+Properties are assessed as of December 31, and the related property taxes become a lien on July 1 of the following year.
 Tax collections are forwarded to the School District as collected by the assessing municipalities through March 1, at which time they are considered delinquent and added to county tax rolls.
 Any delinquent taxes collected by the county are remitted to the School District by June 30.
 At this time, penalties and interest are assessed, and the total obligation is added to the county tax rolls.